Bhoomika06/Styled-Map-Pager/README.md

 # License

 ```
-Copyright © 2017 by The Brown Arrow
+Copyright © 2017 by Bhoomika Patel

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.